 I asked the students what they were working on.
 One explained that they were adding fractions.
 Another interrupted, “But you’re too stupid to get it.”
 Someone else, “He never explained this to us.”

 So many layers of issues to be addressed.
 I couldn’t not address a student calling another stupid.
 But I knew that this type of name-calling is a cover.
-The students hurling the insults felt stupid.
+The students hurling the insults felt stupid themselves.

 I told them, “The only stupid one here is me.”
 That got a few giggles.
 I’m always happy to give students a laugh at my expense.
-But I also told them that I wouldn’t tolerate any put downs.
+But I also told them that I wouldn’t tolerate any put downs of students.

 The rest of the lesson went pretty smoothly.
 At the end of the class, Mr. Ryan thanked me.
 He said he’d learned a lot and was eager to put what he’d seen into practice.

 The next week, I came back to his classroom.
 I saw Mr. Ryan at the front of the room.
 Textbook in hand.
 Deer in headlights look.
 Students calling each other names across the room.

 Building Classroom Culture